 4. Menhaden are managed by the Atlantic States Marine Fisheries Commission, and are managed through the use of seasonal restrictions and management areas in Rhode Island.
 Commercial fishing for menhaden typically includes both a bait fishery and a reduction fishery, where the fish are processed into fishmeal and oil.
 Rhode Island does not allow a reduction fishery to occur in state waters, but there is a bait fishery taking place here.
-They are of commercial importance largely because of their use as bait for the lobster fishery, though they are also used by recreational fishermen as bait in the striped bass and bluefish fisheries.
+They are of commercial importance largely because of their use as bait for the lobster fishery.
 Although they are typically fished from Narragansett Bay rather than from the Ocean SAMP area, menhaden pass through the Ocean SAMP area.
-However, due to current restrictions placed on the bait fishery in Narragansett Bay, fishing pressure may transfer in to the Ocean SAMP area in the future.
 Menhaden were historically a major fishery in Rhode Island (see Section 530).
-Some have argued that local stocks have been depleted due to fishing pressure off mid Atlantic states, which has prevented menhaden from migrating northward (Oviatt et al. 2003).
+Some have argued that local stocks have been depleted due to fishing pressure off mid-Atlantic states, which has prevented menhaden from migrating northward (Oviatt et al. 2003).
 According to the Atlantic States Marine Fisheries Commission, menhaden are not overfished, and overfishing is not occurring (ASMFC 2008a).

 Table 5.15.
-Habitat characteristics of menhaden (ASMFC 2008a; Collette and Klein MacPhee 2002).
+Habitat characteristics of menhaden (ASMFC 2008a; Collette and Klein-MacPhee 2002).

-Life Stage Habitat Substrate Temperature
+Life Stage Habitat Substrate Temperature --

 Eggs Buoyant; hatch at sea.
 Pelagic N/A

 Larvae Estuarine nursery areas with salinity N/A N/A

 < 10 ppt.

 Juveniles Live in estuaries for first year of life.
 Unconsolidated N/A

 bottom with sand,

 mud, organic

 material; rocky

 coves with

 cobble, rock, and

 sand bottoms in

 northern part of

 range.

 Adults Nearshore and inland tidal waters.
 Ranges from a Prefer water temperatures

 bottom near 18° C.

 composition of

 sand, mud and

 organic material

 to marine sand

 and mud with

-increasing
+increasing ▼

 amounts of rocks

 in the more

 northerly areas.